CeceliaSoh/ceceliasoh.github.io/README.md

 ### **PC Partner Technology Pte.
 Limited**
 **AI Engineer**
 _March 2025 – Now_
-- Designed and implemented localized AI agents using large language models (LLMs) for an embedded storage product, ensuring secure and privacy-preserving handling of consumer data.
+- **Designed and implemented localized AI agents using large language models (LLMs)** for an embedded storage product, ensuring secure and privacy-preserving handling of consumer data.
-- Integrated Retrieval-Augmented Generation (RAG), long-term memory, and tool-calling capabilities (e.g., search, code execution, API interaction) to support contextual, multi-step task execution, leveraging LangChain frameworks for modularity and performance optimization.
+- **Integrated Retrieval-Augmented Generation (RAG)**, long-term memory, and tool-calling capabilities (e.g., search, code execution, API interaction) to support contextual, multi-step task execution, leveraging LangChain frameworks for modularity and performance optimization.

 ### **Rapid-Rich Object Search Lab, NTU**
 **Project Officer**
 _July 2023 – Dec 2024_
-- Engineered a deep learning framework for analysing facial skin conditions, which powered the development of a consumer app for Procter & Gamble, enhancing their skincare solutions.
+- **Engineered a deep learning framework** for analysing facial skin conditions, which powered the development of a consumer app for Procter & Gamble, enhancing their skincare solutions.
 - The developed framework pipeline included face detection, assessment point estimation, and skin assessment.
-- Ensured seamless collaboration with stakeholders by aligning project deliverables with business goals, contributing to impactful and actionable outcomes.
+- **Ensured seamless collaboration with stakeholders** by aligning project deliverables with business goals, contributing to impactful and actionable outcomes.

 ### **S-Lab, NTU**
 **Final Year Project**
 _Aug 2022 – May 2023_
 **Title**: _Generating Human Face by Generative Adversarial Networks_
-- Harnessed expertise in GAN models by mastering their conceptual framework, development, and applications.
+- **Harnessed expertise in GAN models** by mastering their conceptual framework, development, and applications.
-- Developed a novel application integrating GANgealing for visual alignment with AttGAN for human facial attribute editing.
+- **Developed a novel application** integrating GANgealing for visual alignment with AttGAN for human facial attribute editing.

 ### **Rapid-Rich Object Search Lab, NTU**
 **Internship**
 _Jan 2022 – Dec 2022_
 **Title**: _Face Anti-Spoofing Research Project_
-- Pioneered task-specific data augmentations for Face Anti-Spoofing (FAS), significantly enhancing the performance of ViT-based models.
+- **Pioneered task-specific data augmentations for Face Anti-Spoofing (FAS)**, significantly enhancing the performance of ViT-based models through rigorous evaluation and comparison.
-- Co-authored and published a peer-reviewed paper in *International Journal of Computer Vision (IJCV)*.
+- **Co-authored and published a peer-reviewed paper** in *International Journal of Computer Vision (IJCV)*), showcasing the methodology and validating the impact of the proposed augmentations on FAS tasks.

 ---